pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 ## Importing JSON

 Importing JSON is a frequently used feature in CommonJS.
-Unfortunately, doing that using ESM will throw an error.
-As per the recommendation in ["ESM is missing some references" section of this article](#esm-is-missing-some-references), we can overcome this limitation by recreating `require` function.
+Unfortunately, doing that while using ESM will throw an error.
+As recommended [above](#esm-is-missing-some-references), we can overcome this limitation by recreating `require` function.

 ```js
 import data from "./data.json";